LiuXuSIA/rmm/ReadMe.md

 ## Tips
 - The RMM is sensitive to the data scale.
-It is better to scale or normalize the data. <br>
+It is better to scale or normalize the data.
 In our implemantation, we first generate all the random weights $W$ from the uniform distribution between [-1, 1], and the we scale the generated weight using a scaling factor $\alpha$, that is the used weight matrix $W'=\alpha W$.
-Particularly, we treat the scaling factor  $\alpha$ as another hyperparameter, i.e., the *scaleRate*. <br>
+Particularly, we treat the scaling factor  $\alpha$ as another hyperparameter, i.e., the *scaleRate*.
 In the future, we will first study the relationship between the results of RMR and the data scale.
 - The RMM can also be used for classification task.
 Indeed, classification task is a simple version of regression task.
 Refer to our paper for the derivation.